Innovative communications protocols enabling smarter integrated space-air-earth networks

 Research in the field of new communication protocols has made it possible to create interactive platforms for innovative applications.

-Thanks to research in the field of new communication protocols is possible to realize a variety of applications, from machine-to-machine (M2M) to the non-linear TV, the type of vehicular and safety at low cost and totally green applications.
+Machine-to-machine (M2M), non-linear TV, low cost and low environmental impact applications for vehicles and safety.
 Our expertise and experience allows us to partner with leading industry players and to participate actively in innovation.
-In recent years MBI has developed new protocols of communication, opening the door to a wide range of possible applications that are going to change our daily lives.
+In recent years MBI has developed new communication protocols, paving the way to a wide range of applications that will change our daily lives.

 Communications and high spectral efficiency

 Spread spectrum communications

 Resistance to noise and interference

 he SSEEM (Spread SpEctrum Esva Measurement) System allows Satellite Operators to measure the co- and crosspolar radiation pattern of the transmit/receive antennas of ground stations during Earth Station Verification and Assistance (ESVA) tests.
 It is a compact and innovative product based on a spread spectrum approach.

 The launch of a satellite into orbit is an extremely delicate phase of a high investment project.
 It is possible that the antenna becomes damaged or positions itself incorrectly.The Antenna Mapping System (AMS) is a highly innovative approach, which employs a software system to check if the satellite antennas have been damaged during the launch.
 And that is not all!
 AMS makes use of highly innovative signal processing algorithms in order to pre-compensate possible antenna malfunctions and to ensure that the nominal features of satellite links are preserved.

 Enhanced Spread-Spectrum Aloha (ESSA)